mcneel/developer.rhino3d.com/content/en/guides/opennurbs/getting-started/index.md

 +++

 ## Prerequisites

 openNURBS is intended for *skilled* C++ developers.
 Please read [What is openNURBS?](/guides/opennurbs/what-is-opennurbs) if you have not already.
-It is also presumed that you have an application that wishes to access *3dm* files outside of Rhinoceros.
+It is also presumed that you have an application that wishes to access *3DM* files outside of Rhinoceros.

 ## openNURBS public SDK

-To download the public C++ SDK, .NET SDK, or example 3DM files, visit https://www.rhino3d.com/opennurbs
+To download the public C++ SDK and example 3DM files, visit https://www.rhino3d.com/opennurbs.

 ## Supported C++ Compilers